2017-2018 Diboll ISD

 ACTION: The Board will receive a report of which certifications are available, how many students are receiving those certifications, and how many students are on track in those programs to receive certifications in the future.

-ACTION: The administration will present the Board with recommendations for achieving this goal at the September board meeting, and results of the efforts in hiring for the 2017-2018 school year will be presented at the June 2017 Board meeting.
+ACTION: The administration will present the Board with recommendations for achieving this goal through a September report, and results of the efforts in hiring for the 2018-2019 school year will be presented at the July 2018 Board meeting.

 3: Diboll ISD is committed to providing and using modern technology in education.